rll/rllab/docs/user/installation.rst

 System dependencies for pygame
 ------------------------------

-A few MDPs in RLLab are implemented using Box2D, which uses pygame for visualization.
+A few environments in rllab are implemented using Box2D, which uses pygame for visualization.
 It requires a few system dependencies to be installed first.

 On Linux, run the following: